Great Falls, Montana

 Housing Costs

-Housing is the single largest expense for Great Falls residents, but it's remarkably affordable by Montana standards.
-The median home value stands at $328K according to Zillow's Home Value Index as of January 2026.
+Housing is the single largest expense for most Great Falls residents.
+The median home value stands at $343K according to Zillow's Home Value Index as of June 2026.
 The U.S. Census Bureau's American Community Survey puts the figure lower at $237K, reflecting the multi-year survey window.
-Either way, Great Falls is the most affordable of any major Montana citycheaper than Billings, Helena, Missoula, Bozeman, and the Flathead Valley by a significant margin.

-Renters pay a median of $1,352 per month.
-Home values rank in the 65th percentile among Montana towns, while rents sit at the 77th percentile.
-Unlike Whitefish or Big Sky, Great Falls has virtually no short-term rental pressure from tourismthe rental market is driven by military personnel rotating through Malmstrom AFB, healthcare workers at Benefis Health System, and families drawn to the city's affordable cost structure.
+Renters pay a median of $1,367 per month.
+Home values rank in the 64th percentile among Montana towns, while rents sit at the 77th percentile.
 For a detailed look at market trends, inventory, and buying conditions, see our Great Falls housing market guide.

 Income & Affordability

-The median household income in Great Falls is $64K, placing the city at the 48th percentile among Montana towns.
-The affordability ratiomedian home value divided by median household incomeis 5.1.
+The median household income in Great Falls is $64K, placing it at the 48th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 5.4.
 For context, the commonly cited national benchmark is around 3.0 to 5.0.
-At 5.1, Great Falls is the most affordable major city in Montanabetter than Billings (5.4), Helena (6.6), Missoula (7.9), Kalispell (8.5), and dramatically below Bozeman (8.8) and Whitefish (11.7).
-A median-income household here can realistically afford a median-priced home without severe financial strain.

 Malmstrom Air Force Base is the city's economic anchor, supporting thousands of military and civilian positions with federal pay scales and benefits packages.
 Benefis Health System, the largest civilian employer, adds another layer of stable, well-compensated employment.
 Together, defense and healthcare provide a dual-pillar economy that insulates Great Falls from the seasonal swings that plague Montana's tourism-dependent towns.